 There are many foundations that support the education of poor children in developing countries.
 You may choose to channel your assistance to the foundation of your choice.
 The most important thing is that the money you give is used to provide education of poor children in developing countries.

-You may also wish to support the work of WIMLER in Nueva Vizcaya, Iloilo, and Mindanao — an island in the southern part of the Philippines where poverty is highest in the whole country.
+You may also wish to support the work of WIMLER in Mindanao, an island in the southern part of the Philippines where poverty is highest in the whole country.
 We support children from Christian, Muslim and indigenous communities whose parents have no regular income or earn less than two dollars a day.